daniMartinAlo/invaders-Run/README.md

 ## How to Run

 1. Clone the repository.
-2. Open the project in Unity (version XX.XX or later).
+2. Open the project in Unity (version 2021.3.16 or later).
 3. Set up MySQL database using the included SQL script.
 4. Compile and run the game directly from Unity.